ricemaster1/color-space-algorithms/algorithms/color_transforms/docs/rgb_to_hsv_hsl.md

 # `rgb_to_hsv_hsl.py`
 # Deep Dive

+> **Note:** This document uses LaTeX math notation (matrices, piecewise functions, etc.) that GitHub's Markdown renderer may not display correctly.
+For the best reading experience, use VS Code with the Markdown Preview Enhanced extension, Typora, or another full-featured Markdown viewer.

 The `algorithms/color_transforms/src/rgb_to_hsv_hsl.py` module converts arbitrary imagery into ARMLite-compatible sprites by matching pixels in HSV or HSL space before emitting `.Resolution`, `.PixelScreen`, and per-pixel stores.
 This document narrates the color theory behind the script, explains every function, and provides research references plus assets you can reuse in blog posts or release notes.

 ---